plackyhacker/plackyhacker.github.io/kernel/hevd-2.md

 fffff800`10e1edc0 cc              int     3
 ```

-If we run `!analyze -v` to see what the bug check is:
+If we run `!analyze -v` to see what the bugcheck is:

 ```
 0: kd> !analyze -v